Rheinbahn

-Rheinbahn is a public transport operator operating in Düsseldorf, Meerbusch and Kreis Mettmann.
+Rheinbahn is a German public transport operator operating in Düsseldorf, Meerbusch and Kreis Mettmann.
 Its network consists of the Düsseldorf Stadtbahn, a network of 11 Stadtbahn (light rail) lines which are integrated in the Rhine-Ruhr Stadtbahn network, as well as Düsseldorf's tram system and 92 bus lines.
 The total rail network length was 155.2 km in 2021.
 In 2004, Rheinbahn transported 690,000 passengers per day.

 Areas served

 Two Stadtbahn lines are former light railway lines and connect to the cities of Duisburg (D-Bahn, U79) and Krefeld via Meerbusch (K-Bahn, U70/U76).

 The neighbouring city of Neuss is connected to the Rheinbahn network by Stadtbahn line U75 and tram line 709.
 The neighbouring city of Ratingen is connected by Stadtbahn line U72.

 Rheinbahn's bus lines cover Düsseldorf, Meerbusch and most parts of Kreis Mettmann.

 Organisation

 Rheinbahn is a member of the Verkehrsverbund Rhein-Ruhr (VRR), the public transport association covering the area of the Rhine-Ruhr megalopolis.